What Is Severe OSA – Must-Know Facts

 OSA means a person’s breathing stops and starts while they’re asleep.
 It’s like trying to sleep while someone randomly covers your nose and mouth!
 Many people have this problem, which affects their health and safety.

-The most intense form of this issue?
-Severe OSA.
-In this article, we’ll dive into What is Severe OSA, uncovering the deeper layers of this sneaky sleep stealer.
+The most intense form of this issue is severe OSA.
+In this article, we’ll explore severe OSA and uncover the deeper layers of this sneaky sleep stealer.

 Understanding Obstructive Sleep Apnea